lzxindustries/lzxtm/docs/modules/stacker.md

 ## Operation

+### Window Key

 At its heart, Stacker is a complex multiple window key generator.
 A window key is a level up from an ordinary key.
 Whereas an ordinary key generator has a single threshold, a window key generator has two thresholds.
 Values below the low threshold and above the high threshold are clipped to zero, or black.
 Values between the two thresholds are rendered as white, or a value of +1 volt.
 That center range of values is the "window" that gives this type of key generator its name.

-In the language of Stacker, the window key generator is known as a rectangular shape generator.
-That's because Stacker is designed with quadrilateral 2D pattern generation in mind.
+In the language of Stacker, the window key generator is known as a quadrilateral shape generator.
+That's because Stacker is designed with rectangular 2D pattern generation in mind.
 But there is no limitation here; any video signals can be processed to give interesting binary shapes according to Stacker's internal math.

 <img src={stacker_block_diagram} alt="Stacker function block" />

 &nbsp;<br />

+### Ratio and Size

 Per channel, the H and V inputs are processed according to the states of the Ratio and Size potentiometers, resulting in an intersection of two window keys.